mjfrigaard/sharing-your-work/manuscript/04chapter.md

 ![](images/04-confirm-restart-rstudio.png)

-This will restart the IDE and we should see the *Git* tab in one of the panes.
+After restarting the IDE, we should see the *Git* tab in one of the panes.

 ![](images/04-new-git-pane.png)